In C programming, variables or memory locations should be declared before it can be used. Similarly, a function also needs to be declared before use.

 Integers are whole numbers that can have both positive and negative values but no decimal values.
 Example: 0, -5, 10

-Keyword int is used for declaring the variable with integer type.
+In C programming, keyword int is used for declaring integer variable.
 For example:

-Here, var1 is a variable of type integer.
+Here, id is a variable of type integer.

-Here, both var2 and var3 are floating type variables.
+Here, both accountBalance and bookPrice are floating type variables.

 In C, floating values can be represented in exponential form as well.
 For example:

-Keyword char is used for declaring the variable of character type.
+Keyword char is used for declaring character type variables.
 For example:

 Qualifiers alters the meaning of base data types to yield a new data type.

-Size qualifiers alters the size of basic data type.
-The keywords long and short are two size qualifiers.
+Size qualifiers alters the size of a basic type.
+There are two size qualifiers, long and short.
 For example:

-The value of p cannot be changed in the program.
+The value of cost cannot be changed in the program.

-A variable should be declared volatile whenever its value can be changed by some external sources outside program.
-Keyword volatile is used to indicate volatile variable.
+A variable should be declared volatile whenever its value can be changed by some external sources outside the program.
+Keyword volatile is used for creating volatile variables.